NuGet/NuGetDocs/NuGet.Docs/Consume/Package-Restore/Migrating-to-Automatic-Package-Restore.md

 # Migrating MSBuild-Integrated solutions to use Automatic Package Restore

-Solutions currently using MSBuild-Integrated package restore can be migrated to Automatic Package Restore.
+Solutions currently using MSBuild-Integrated package restore can be migrated to [Automatic Package Restore] (/consume/package-restore).
 Prior to migrating, it can help to understand some of the differences between the two approaches.

 ## MSBuild-Integrated package restore vs. Automatic Package Restore
 Projects that use MSBuild-Integrated package restore typically contain a .nuget folder with three files: